yonatan-levin/retry/README.md

 ### Customizing the Pipeline

-You can customize the scraping pipeline by modifying the `Scraper` instance's components or pipeline steps:
+You can customize the scraping pipeline by modifying the `RetrySC` instance's components or pipeline steps:

 ```python
 # Add a custom pipeline step